MicrosoftDocs/azure-docs/articles/azure-sql/database/manage-hyperscale-database.md

 ### Backup policies

 If any backups exist for your database, you will be [billed for those as the existing guidelines](automated-backups-overview.md?tabs=single-database#backup-storage-costs).
-Note that databases that leave behind backups in Hyperscale will be billed for the backup snapshots and for a size-of-data blob that must be retained to be able to restore the backup: although the database has been moved to a different tier, Hyperscale backups will treat the database as deleted for backup billing and retention purposes.
+Databases that leave behind backups in Hyperscale will be billed for the backup snapshots and for a size-of-data blob that must be retained to be able to restore the backup: although the database has been moved to a different tier, Hyperscale backups will treat the database as deleted for backup billing and retention purposes.

 Only backups from the current and once-previous tier of your database will be available for restore.
 If you have moved from the General Purpose service tier to Hyperscale and back to General Purpose, the only backups available are the ones from the current General Purpose incarnation and the immediately previous Hyperscale incarnation.
 Any previous tiers tried won't have backups available.